Connecting a SteelHead with a Gateway

 When the gateway receives metadata about traffic flows from the SteelHead CX, it classifies them based on the current available information.
 It updates classification decisions based on any new information it receives.
 The gateway processes traffic flows as follows:

-When the gateway receives the application ID for the optimized connection, it uses it to classify the traffic flow according to the traffic rules.
+•When the gateway receives the application ID for the optimized connection, it uses it to classify the traffic flow according to the traffic rules.

-When the gateway has no information about the optimized connection, the traffic flow reverts to the default traffic rule.
+•When the gateway has no information about the optimized connection, the traffic flow reverts to the default traffic rule.
 The default rule is a catch-all rule that you can edit to fit your needs.
-See To create a traffic rule.
+See

 SteelHead compatibility limitations